edgedb/easy-edgedb/chapter12/index.md

 select b_places.name ++ ' ' ++ x_places.name;
 ```

-The result may not be what you'd expect.
+Yep, it's an empty set.

 ```
 {}
 ```

-Huh?
-It's an empty set!
-But a search for places that start with "b" gives us `{'Buda-Pesth', 'Bistritz'}`.
-Let's make sure that the output is the same when we manually type out the city names:
+Let's explore this a bit more.
+A search for places that start with "b" should give us `{'Buda-Pesth', 'Bistritz'}`.
+Let's manually type out the city names this time just to make sure and add an empty set after:

 ```edgeql
 select {'Buda-Pesth', 'Bistritz'} ++ {};